Ugandan rebel commander found guilty of war crimes, crimes against humanity | Law-Order

 Ugandan rebel commander found guilty of war crimes, crimes against humanity

 A former Ugandan child soldier who became a commander of the rebel Lord's Resistance Army was convicted on Thursday of dozens of crimes, including widespread rape, sexual enslavement, child abductions, torture and murder, including killings of babies.
-He was found guilty by the International Criminal Court of 61 out of 70 alleged counts of war crimes and crimes against humanity.
-A sentence will be issued at a later date.
+Dominic Ongwen was found guilty by the International Criminal Court of 61 out of 70 alleged counts of war crimes and crimes against humanity.
+A hearing in mid-April will consider a possible sentence, which could be up to life imprisonment, with a decision expected later this year.

 In a legal first, Ongwen was also convicted for the crime of forced pregnancy for atrocities committed against seven women.
 "As a result of the sexual and physical violence and the living conditions to which they were submitted, the abducted women and girls suffered severe, barely imaginable physical and mental pain," Schmitt said.

-Ongwen ordered the killing and abduction of many civilians during attacks on camps protected by Ugandan government forces and personally took sex slaves and forced children to fight in hostilities, the court found.
-Abductees were beaten to death if they were unable to walk, while babies were taken from their mothers and thrown away so they could carry looted goods to LRA's camps.
+Ongwen ordered the killing and abduction of many civilians during attacks on camps protected by Ugandan government forces and personally took sex slaves, raped women and forced children to fight in hostilities, the court found.
+"The LRA terrorized the people of northern Uganda and its neighbouring countries for more than two decades," New York-based Human Rights Watch said in reaction.
+"One LRA leader has at last been held to account at the ICC for the terrible abuses victims suffered."

+It noted that Ongwen's superior officer, LRA head Joseph Kony, has evaded justice for more than 15 years and called on countries to help secure his arrest and transfer to The Hague for trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)